FourierTransformer/lua-simdjson/README.md

 print(fileResponse:atPointer("/statuses/0/id")) --using a JSON pointer

 ```
-Starting with version 0.5.0, the the `atPointer` method is JSON pointer compliant.
+Starting with version 0.5.0, the `atPointer` method is JSON pointer compliant.
 The previous pointer implementation is considered deprecated, but is still available with the `at` method.

 The `open` and `parse` codeblocks should print out the same values.
 It's worth noting that the JSON pointer indexes from 0.

-This lazy style of using the simdjson data structure could also be used with array access in the future, and would result in ultra-fast JSON "parsing".
+This lazy style of using the simdjson data structure could also be used with array access in the future.

 ## Error Handling
 lua-simdjson will error out with any errors from simdjson encountered while parsing.
 They are very good at helping identify what has gone wrong during parsing.